texastribune/dot/README.md

 - _Source_: A value describing from where the article is being distributed.
 This is an enum whose currently allowed values are `rss` and `repub`.
 - _Access ID_: One of the values in the `ACCESS_IDS` environment variable

-A successful request will return a fully formed script tag to include in the markup of the republishable article.
+A successful request will return a fully formed script tag to distribute along with the republishable article.
 It includes a data attribute whose value is a JSON Web Token containing some metadata about the article.
-The generation of this JWT is why an authorization header is required: It is hashed with a secret, meaning the data it contains can't be tampered with.
+The generation of this JWT is why an authorization header is required: It is hashed with a secret, meaning the data it contains can't be altered.
 This helps ensure the integrity of collected page views.

 The script tag also contains a [subresource-integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) hash.
 This hash, among other reasons, is why this app has hard semantic versioning.